mackenly/fathom-api/README.md

 # Fathom Analytics API SDK

-A fully-typed TypeScript SDK for interacting with the [Fathom Analytics API](https://usefathom.com/api).
+A fully-typed unofficial TypeScript SDK for interacting with the [Fathom Analytics API](https://usefathom.com/api).
 Works in any JavaScript runtime environment that supports the Fetch API, including browsers, Node.js (v18+), Bun, Deno, Cloudflare Workers, and more.

 ## Features